 Given the strategic nature of the plan's goals and strategic imperatives, and the need for system partners to build programs, initiatives, and systems to achieve the system objectives, the plan implementation period is eight years.
-During the fourth year of implementation, the Council will undertake an update of the plan's strategies, action plans, and performance measures, as well as an analysis of the workforce system.
-This will ensure the continued currency of the plan and will also determine if there are additional issues that should be included in the plan for years five to eight of the implementation period.
+During the fourth year of implementation, the Council undertook a review of the plan's strategies, action plans, and performance measures, as well as an analysis of the workforce system.
+This update is intended to ensure the continued currency of the plan and also to determine if there are additional issues that should be included in the plan for years five to eight of the implementation period.